slu-soc1120/syllabus/docs/grading.md

 <p>Exams are worth <strong>60%</strong> of your final grade</p>
 </div>

 Three non-cumulative multiple choice exams will be given throughout the semester.
 Each exam will cover the breadth of the material in the course, including readings, lectures, and videos.
-Exam 1 will be given on **Monday, September 23^rd^**, Exam 2 will be given on **Wednesday, October 30^th^**, and Exam 3 will be given during our class's schedule final exam period on **Monday, December 16^th^**.
+Exam 1 will be given on **Monday, February 10^th^**, Exam 2 will be given on **Wednesday, March 25^th^**, and Exam 3 will be given during our class's schedule final exam period on **Wednesday, May 6^th^**.
 Please note that Exam 3 will be held at a slightly different time (from 2pm to 3:50pm, though its format will be the same as the priort exams and most students should not need the full time period).
 Each exam is worth 20% of your final grade.

 ## Submission and Late Work